da-woods/sousaphone-hero/Readme.txt

 A version of Twinkle Twinkle Little Start is included (twinkle.txt).
 To play it either drag it onto the executable or run the executable with twinkle.txt as the argument.

+'t' toggles fragment and vertex shaders (may make it work faster on slower computers).
+If 't' isn't viable, the commandline option --no-shaders may work better (this even skips loading them).

 Editable Files:
 ---------------